yassineZemmouri/portal_add_doc/doc.md

 <img src="./assets/onboarding_steps.png">

 - In the Client Onboarding section:
-   1. Onboarding Steps:
+   1. Onboarding Steps
-The admin can see the status of each onboarding step along with the option to edit the step if it is invalid by clicking the Change Onboarding Step button at right.
+    * The admin can see the status of each onboarding step along with the option to edit the step if it is invalid by clicking the Change Onboarding Step button at right.

    2. Profile
     * Contains account information plus personal information of the client